 The Watched Data Window supports live updating of expressions while the program is running.
-Each expression can be assigned an individual update frequency via the windows context menu or via command Edit.RefreshRate (see Edit.RefreshRate on page 305).
+Each expression can be assigned an individual update frequency via the windows context menu or via command Edit.RefreshRate (see Edit.RefreshRate on page 310).

-The live watches feature requires the target to support background memory access or the connected J-Link/J-Trace debug probe to support BMA emulation.
+The live watches feature requires the target to support background memory access.